|College of Medicine||129||837||475|

-Texas A&M Health Science Center is transforming health through innovative teaching and research in dentistry, medicine, nursing, biomedical sciences, pharmacy and public health.
+Texas A&M Health Science Center is Transforming Health through innovative research and education in dentistry, medicine, nursing, pharmacy, public health and medical sciences.
 Here are some highlights from our colleges, including faculty-student ratio information.

 Established to meet the needs of the medically underserved populations, the College of Medicine was founded in 1977.
 The college has expanded from a basic science campus in College Station and a clinical campus in Temple to four-year campuses in Bryan-College Station and Temple, a clinical campus in Round Rock, and a clinical program in Dallas.
 Currently enrolling more than 700 medical students, it is the only Texas medical school with two four- year campuses.